Haru1O1/Haru1O1.github.io/_posts/2025-01-16-Learning_HTML_Day5_6.md

 - Git
     - Allows for the ability to switch between versions of code and rollback whenever needed easily
     - Commit is to add a comment to what is being pushed to the GitHub repository
-    - git.ignore is to add files that should not be added to the Github repository
+    - git.ignore is to add files that should not be added to the GitHub repository
 - NextJS Structure
     - `npm run dev` -> start a local development server
     - `page.js` builds the HTML pages